New South Wales Income Tax Filing Laws (2026)

 What is this right?

-Every Australian resident who earns income must lodge an income tax return with the Australian Taxation Office (ATO) each financial year (1 July to 30 June).
-The rules come from the Income Tax Assessment Act 1997 (ITAA 1997).
+Every Australian resident who earns income lodges an income tax return with the ATO each financial year (1 July to 30 June).
+The rules sit in the Income Tax Assessment Act 1997.

-If you lodge your own return, the deadline is 31 October after the end of the financial year.
-If you use a registered tax agent, you may get an extension, often until 15 May the following year.
-Late lodgement can result in a Failure to Lodge (FTL) penalty of up to $1,565 per 28-day period.
+If you lodge yourself, the deadline is 31 October.
+Use a registered tax agent and you usually get an extension — often to 15 May the following year, depending on the agent's lodgement program.
+Late lodgement triggers a Failure to Lodge (FTL) penalty of up to $1,565 per 28-day period, which adds up faster than people expect.

-Most employers report your income directly to the ATO through Single Touch Payroll (STP), so your income statement is pre-filled in myTax.
+Most employers now report income directly to the ATO through Single Touch Payroll (STP), so your income statement is pre-filled in myTax by the time you log in.
+The pre-fill makes simple returns genuinely simple.

 When does it apply?